Trombov/FutureNNAimbot/README.md

 If u want make point for enemys on the picture then just run yolo_mark.bat file(change it first for correct values) The lower the AVG, the better the detection of objects.

+You should get weights from Early Stopping Point:

 If there are any problems or suggestions, please write me about it.
 Also pull request at github is welcome!